 Essential oils are a growing area of interest in the wellness world as of late.
 Whether they're used in cosmetic products or aromatherapy sessions, people are curious as to what each one does and why.
 Take lavender essential oil, for instance.
 It's prized for soothing and settling the mind, which is why it's in so many sleep products (like Vitruvi Sleep Aromatherapy Roll-On Oil).
 Lavender, like eucalyptus, orange, and rose, is among the most widely known essential oils.
 But there are others that fly under the radar—like frankincense, for instance.

 Frankincense oil has been used for centuries as a medicinal relief for ailments of respiratory and digestive origin.
 Today, it's mainly used in aromatherapy in order to soothe the mind, boost energy, and promote rejuvenation and healing, among other things.
 You see, people refer to it as the "king of essential oils" for a reason.
 It does a little bit of everything.
-Keep scrolling to see the five best uses for frankincense oil in your wellness routine.
+Below, we've rounded up the five best uses for frankincense oil in your wellness routine.